peterhinch/micropython-nano-gui/README.md

 Widgets are intended for the display of data from physical devices such as sensors.
 They are drawn using graphics primitives rather than icons to minimise RAM usage.
-It also enables them to be effciently rendered at arbitrary scale by hosts with restricted processing power.
+It also enables them to be efficiently rendered at arbitrary scale by hosts with restricted processing power.
 The approach also enables widgets to maximise information in ways that are difficult with icons, in particular using dynamic color changes in conjunction with moving elements.